 If working on interdisciplinary teams to tackle the most challenging scientific problems appeals to you, then consider joining us as a postdoc.
 You’ll get hands-on experience while working closely with leading scientific researchers and colleagues—and you will have the opportunity to make significant contributions in areas of national interest.

-The Physical and Life Sciences Directorate Postdoctoral Program offers young scientists the opportunity to make significant contributions in basic and applied research areas of national interest.
-Our postdoctoral employees are talented scientists from across the broad spectrum of physical and biological sciences who work in a highly collaborative environment that places a premium on scientific innovation and publication.
+Our postdoctoral employees in LLNL’s Physical and Life Sciences (PLS) Directorate are talented scientists from across the broad spectrum of physical and biological sciences who work in a highly collaborative environment that places a premium on scientific innovation and publication.

 When Michael Campanell was a graduate student at the Princeton Plasma Physics Laboratory, he noticed something unusual: the boundary physics simulation he was running wasn’t behaving the way it was supposed to.
 A century of plasma theory predicted one thing, but Campanell’s simulation was doing another.
 This was the impetus for his thesis, and a big challenge to the status quo in his field.
 It also propelled him toward a career at LLNL.

 Ivy Krystal Jones is a postdoc working in the High Pressure Physics/Physics (Materials Science) Division of the Physical & Life Sciences Directorate.

 “I’m working on fabricating functionally graded solid-state laser gain media via direct ink writing and transparent ceramic processing.”